 Defining the Scope of Work: Clarity Matters

-The Scope of Work (SOW) is where the magic happens and you begin to create trust and customer intimacy.
+The Scope of Work (SOW) is where the magic happens and you begin to foster trust and start creating customer intimacy.
 You should expect a lot out of a SOW.
 The purpose of the SOW is to outline what’s going to be done and on what timeline, and any specific fee terms.
 It should be understood by all, and have as many words as it needs to have to ensure that all parties are agreeing to the same thing.
 It’s very easy for a client and a provider to understand very different things about the meaning of things.
 This is why you're learning about creating a software consulting agreement.

 Anthroware always writes a narrative on the high-level approach that we’ll take on how we plan to accomplish the work.
 This talks a little about work cadence but mainly describes the exercises that the client will experience during the engagement.
 The approach should outline a high-level set of phases the engagement will go through.